What is Summary Judgment?

 When all the parties agree on the facts, there is no need for a trial.
 However, it is unusual for all parties to agree.
 A factfinder decides what the actual facts consist of and how they apply to the law.
 Factfinders are either judges or juries.
 Although a motion for summary judgment is often filed to avoid a trial, it is also filed during a trial when one of the parties feels the other is not putting forth a valid case.

-A New York City personal injury lawyer at Douglas and London can help you receive the maximum compensation for your injuries, especially when the facts of the case are not in dispute.
+A New York City personal injury lawyer at Douglas & London can help you receive the maximum compensation for your injuries, especially when the facts of the case are not in dispute.
 Our seasoned attorneys have recovered more than $18 billion for clients in settlements and verdicts.

 Parts of Summary Judgment